IronBeagle404/advent-of-code-2024/README.md

 This repo will just contain my code, in the same state it's in when I work on it for the challenge.
 I have no plan to add anything beyond that.

+Day 01 to 04 were done (more or less) on time during the AoC. <br> Day 05, if finished, is based on an incomplete implementation done during the AoC.

 <br>

 ### All solutions are written in Go